Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d4-test.md

 To do so we will:

-1. Sign in to the "QMV Project Maker" project
+1. Sign in to the "QMV Manager" project
-2. Use the "QMV Project Maker" project to create a new Quick Model View project
+2. Use the "QMV Manager" project to create a new Quick Model View project
 3. Sign in to the newly created Quick Model View project
 4. Upload and import a sample model
 5. View the imported model
 6. Test the Viewer User Group

-## Sign In to the "QMV Project Maker" Project
+## Sign In to the "QMV Manager" Project

 1. If the web client is not already running, open a terminal window in the directory in which you copied the template code and run ```npm run watch```
 2. If not already signed in, sign in to Twinit when the web client redirects you to do so
-3. When the Project Selection dialog appears select the "QMV Project Maker" and click "Load Project"
+3. When the Project Selection dialog appears select the "QMV Manager" and click "Load Project"

 ![project select maker](../../img/project-select-maker.jpg)